How to Take Your Tech Career to the Next Level with Walure Capital's Naija Tech Scene Event

 When you hear about product design, you can easily link it to any product, brand, or service that makes your life a lot easier.
-This can easily be proven if you were asked to name five top brands of the top of your head, there is no doubt you would come up with that quickly.
+This can easily be proven if you were asked to name five top brands off the top of your head, there is no doubt you would come up with that quickly.
 This is so because your mind has come to associate those brands with the ease that they provide for you or the perception that those brands enable ease based on reviews from people you are closely associated with.
-This can only be made possible when brands put in a significant amount of thought through the conceptualization, designing, and production of a tangible or intangible product.
-To put it further into perceptive, the ability of a product to meet your needs in the way you want it met exemplifies what product design is all about.
+This can only be made possible when brands put in a significant amount of thought through the conceptualization, design, and production of a tangible or intangible product.
+To put it further into perspective, the ability of a product to meet your needs in the way you want it met exemplifies what product design is all about.
 In essence, product design bridges customer needs and desires with business goals

 As a fundamental rule, there are steps you need to follow whenever you encounter a product design challenge.
 They are Empathize, Define, ideate, prototype, and Test.